turtlecoin/pool-guardian/README.md

 You probably want to be looking at config.serviceNodes initially.

-* Example Configuration based on Ubuntu 16.04 for simple single daemon (and/or pool) monitoring with alerts:
+### Example Configuration based on Ubuntu 16.04 for simple single daemon (and/or pool) monitoring with alerts

 (This configuration assumes both this app and the daemon are running on the same host, and the daemon is running using the default rpc port 11898)